S4Y78C9S/TwitterTweetFilter/README.md

 ------------

 1. Install twittertweetfilter.xpi.
-2. Addon -> TwitterTweetFilter -> Settings.
+2. Add-ons -> Extensions -> TwitterTweetFilter -> Options.
 3. Set the filter words list.
 4. Go to https://twitter.com/
 5. The tweets including the words you specified will be hidden.